Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/yubico-otp.md

 1. The session usage counter is reset to 0, and the usage counter is incremented by 1.

-1. The key's random number generator sets the timestamp to a random value and begins incrementing it at a rate of 8 Hz.
+1. The key's random number generator initializes the timestamp to a random value and begins incrementing it at a rate of 8 Hz.

 1. A [slot](xref:OtpSlots) containing a Yubico OTP configuration is activated, prompting OTP generation.